simonokeefe/my-local-school/README.md

 from mls_lut
 where mb_16pid = 'MB1620633179000';

---- Test navigating from Sassafras Close to Point Cook P-9; returns null for some reason --;
+--- Test navigating from Sassafras Close to Point Cook P-9; returns null because school's nearest road node is on disconnected path --;
 SELECT * FROM roads_net WHERE NodeFrom = 2120747207 AND NodeTo = 2147483647;
 ```